 |GROW South Dakota||Down payment and closing cost assistance, homeownership education, weatherization assistance and a savings match program.||Eligible homebuyers in South Dakota - varies per program.|

 |USDA Rural Development - Single family loans||Offers payment assistance to increase an applicant’s repayment ability.||Applicants must be without decent, safe and sanitary housing; Be unable to obtain a loan from other resources on terms and conditions that can reasonably be expected to meet; Agree to occupy the property as your primary residence; Have the legal capacity to incur a loan obligation; Meet citizenship or eligible noncitizen requirements; Not be suspended or debarred from participation in federal programs.|

 The United States Department of Agriculture Rural Development program offers financial assistance to residents in rural communities across the nation.
 Qualifying applicants in South Dakota can access loans and grants to put toward the purchase of a new home.

 South Dakota Mortgage Taxes

 South Dakota charges transfer taxes on real estate, so be prepared for that if you’re selling as sellers typically pay this fee.
-The transfer tax is $0.50/$500, or 0.1%.
+The transfer tax is $0.50 per $500, or 0.10%.

-Homeowners across the U.S. are allowed to deduct the mortgage interest that they pay throughout the year from their taxable income when they file their federal income tax returns.
+Homeowners across the U.S. are allowed to deduct the mortgage interest that they pay throughout the year from their taxable income when they file their federal income taxes.

 South Dakota Mortgage Refinance